flxw/celonis-challenge/README.md

 > - Cancel/delete an application
 >
 > The user will be able to start multiple applications at the same time and is not required to finish the whole application at once.
 So, he can start by filling a few steps and come back later to complete and submit the application, or cancel/delete it.
 In the list of applications that he/she created, the user will see the progress of each application.
+The OpenAPI 2.0 specification for the MarsGate API proposal can be found in the the `docs/marsgate-api.yaml`file.

 ### Challenge 2: Completing and extending the java application